 2/19/19 Amazing News.
-A staged reading of Wilber’s War will be performed next month at Peirce Farm Estates, Route 1, Topsfield, MA, March 29 at 7:30.
+A staged reading of Wilber’s War will be performed next month at Peirce Farm Estates, Route 1, Topsfield, MA, March 29, 2019. at 7:30.
 Tickets will most likely sell out, so get your tickets NOW at www.punctuate4.org.
-This performance is a repeat of that in Hamilton in August 2017.
+This performance is an enhanced version of that in Hamilton in August 2017.
 Its popularity led to this performance.
 I hope to see you there.

 10/30/17 (posted 12/8/17).
 I was most pleased to receive a generous response from General Albin Irzyk, after he had received a copy of Wilber’s War.
 At age 100, he is a veteran of WWII and Vietnam and the author of several books, including the recent “Patton’s Juggernaut” (Elderberry Press, 2017).
 A friend here in Salem referred me to him.